opensearch-project/documentation-website/_analyzers/supported-analyzers/phone-analyzers.md

 Internally, the plugin uses the [`libphonenumber`](https://github.com/google/libphonenumber) library and follows its parsing rules.

 The phone number analyzers are not meant to find phone numbers in larger texts.
-Instead, you should use them on fields which contain phone numbers alone.
+Instead, you should use them on fields that only contain phone numbers.
 {: .note}

 ## Installing the plugin